bicycle1885/CellFishing.jl/README.md

 # Search the database for similar cells.
 k = 10
-neighbors = CellFishing.findknn(k, counts, featurenames, index)
+neighbors = CellFishing.findneighbors(k, counts, featurenames, index)

 # Write the neighboring cells to a file.
 open("neighbors.tsv", "w") do file